Clean Tarnished Silver With This Easy (and Cheap!) Trick

 Give the Pieces a Final Polish

 I found that some pieces came out of the bath completely gleaming while others needed a final polish.
 Just mix a bit of baking soda with water to create a paste and rub it onto any areas that still have a bit of discoloration, like around the tines on a fork or in any embossed or chased details.
 The chemical reaction in the baking soda bath will have softened the tarnish making it easy to polish off any stubborn discoloration.

 Rinse and Dry

-Finally, rinse with warm water, then thoroughly dry each piece with a clean cotton towel.
+Finally, rinse with warm water, then thoroughly dry each piece with a clean cotton cloth.
 To avoid a water-spotted finish, never allow silver to air-dry, always remove all moisture with a soft towel, gently buffing the piece as you dry it.
 Here's a before-and-after shot to demonstrate the difference this easy cleaning process can make:

-And, now you're ready to party!
 Don't just hide your sparkly silver away, use it!
 Regular use and cleaning with mild dish soap and water is the best way to keep silver looking its best.